ckeditor/ckeditor5/docs/getting-started/integrations/angular.md

 	</a>
 </p>

-Angular is a TypeScript-based, free and open-source single-page web application framework.
-The CKEditor&nbsp;5 component for Angular supports integrating CKEditor&nbsp;5 via builds.
-You can get one from the Builder.
+Angular is a TypeScript-based, open-source, single-page web application framework.
+The CKEditor 5 component for Angular supports integrating different editor types.

 <info-box hint>
 	Starting from version 6.0.0 of this package, you can use native type definitions provided by CKEditor&nbsp;5.
 Check the details about {@link getting-started/setup/working-with-typescript TypeScript support}.